 5.506A

-As from 5 July 2003, No. 5.506A requires ship earth stations in the frequency band 14-14.5 GHz with an e.i.r.p. greater than 21 dBW to operate under the same conditions as earth stations located on board vessels, as provided in Resolution 902 (WRC-03).
+As from 5 July 2003, No. 5.506A requires ship earth stations in the frequency band 14-14.5 GHz with an e.i.r.p. greater than 21 dBW to operate under the same conditions as earth stations located on board vessels, as provided in Resolution 902 (Rev.WRC-23).
 While Annex 2 of that Resolution specifies a minimum antenna diameter of 1.2 m, Appendix 4 does not include antenna diameter of these ship earth stations as a required data element.
 The Bureau is instructed to use antenna gain value of 42.5 dBi when checking the compliance with the minimum ship earth station antenna diameter requirement (the relation between gain and diameter is derived for the lowest frequency of the band, i.e. f  14 GHz, and antenna efficiency of 57.2%).

 Rules concerning PART A10